AlanYHung/data-structures-and-algorithms/c-sharp/LinkedList/README.md

 * ZipList will take 2 linked lists and merge them together via alternating nodes
 * Create Stack where Push adds node, Pop removes node, peek returns value of top node, and IsEmpty lets you know if Stack is empty
 * Create Queue where Enqueue adds node, Dequeue removes node, peek returns value of top node, and IsEmpty lets you know if Queue is empty
+* Create a new PseudoQueue Class that has an enqueue and dequeue method, but uses stacks to mimic Queue FIFO principles

 ### Approach & Efficiency
 * Create a Node Class with value and pointer.